frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 <br/>

 #### Refresh certificates for a trusted repository -
-`nuget sources update -Name NuGet.Org -WithTrust`
+`nuget sources update -Name NuGet.Org -Trust`

 This command will update the entry for trusted repository -